The Necessity of a Christian Worldview

 The infiltration of secular ideologies under the guise of Christianity is troubling because ideas have consequences.
 We reap what we sow.
 A Christian worldview that gets many things correct, but which still sows the seeds of progressivism will lead to a weak and eventual heretical Christianity.
 This drift has happened many times throughout church history.
 How many more denominations, schools, churches, and families must we lose?
 Christians should have learned their lesson by now.

 Francis Schaeffer’s work has shaped me in many ways.
 I have learned much from reading his books, and among the most important things is that ideas have consequences.
-I’ve been amazed when reading his predictions from 40-50 years ago.
+I’ve been amazed when reading his predictions from 40–50 years ago.
 These predictions were surely shocking for his time, and many in his day likely thought he was merely a Chicken Little.
 But here we are, his predictions were not only correct, but he may have underestimated the severity of our problems.
 How did Schaeffer know things like the worship of homosexuality was coming?
 He understood that ideas have consequences, and he understood the ideas of his opponents.
 To put it simply, Schaeffer didn’t think in bits and pieces, but he saw the whole picture.
 He filtered the world through the Christian worldview.
 We desperately need more men like Schaeffer.
-Honeslty, many of the fiercest disagreements within the church today rage between those who insist on a comprehensive Christian worldview and those who prefer to think in bits and pieces (i.e., secularism).
+Honestly, many of the fiercest disagreements within the church today rage between those who insist on a comprehensive Christian worldview and those who prefer to think in bits and pieces (i.e., secularism).

 In our decaying society, we must recover a robust Christian worldview.
 Not a fake Christian worldview which is nothing more than a halfway house for the latest progressive doctrine, but one which seeks to submit to Christ alone in every area of life.
 This is a tall task, but it is imperative for Christians as we reach out to this dying world.
 We must build families, churches, schools, and institutions upon the Christian truth of reality.
 Christians must declare Christ in all of life.
 We must see life not in pieces, but in the fullness of the Christian worldview with the lordship of Christ over everything.

-Dr. Levi Secord
+Pastor Levi Secord